What Makes Teach Edge Different from Other AI Marking Tools

 It is an assessment and feedback platform for real school workflows.

-TeachEdge.ai is a UK-built platform that helps secondary teachers give better marking and feedback on essays and longer exam-style questions, without the copy-and-paste admin.
+TeachEdge.ai is a UK-built platform that helps secondary teachers create, mark and use exam-style assessment more efficiently.
 It supports full class assignment workflows, Quick Mark for individual responses, and Bulk Marking Beta for scanned batches of student scripts.
-Teachers can work with typed answers, handwritten uploads, PDFs, images, diagrams, source extracts, and exam-style questions.
+Teachers can generate original exam-style questions with extracts, diagrams, images and matching mark schemes, then work with typed answers, handwritten uploads, PDFs, source material, diagrams and visual responses.
 Teach Edge produces draft marks and feedback calibrated to the relevant exam board, while teachers remain in control: they review, edit, and approve feedback before students see it.

 Related Posts